Top Reasons Why Students Choose GPED

 - Alumni Network.
 Since its beginning in 1956, the program has maintained a strong network of alumni from more than 125 countries.

 - Free Tutoring services.
-GPED students are provided with tutoring services at no additional charge.
+GPED students are provided with teaching assistants for each subject course and tutoring services at no additional charge.

 - Vanderbilt Community.
 Sarratt Student Center, the Student Recreation Center, the Student Health Center, as well as other facilities, are user friendly and easily accessible.